opengeolab/ISPRS_GIS_SDG/index.rst

    credits

-.. admonition:: This project was funded by the `International Society of Photogrammetry and Remote Sensing (ISPRS) <https://www.isprs.org>`_ within the `Educational and Capacity Building Initiative 2022 <https://www.isprs.org/society/ecbi/default.aspx>`_.
+.. important:: This project was funded by the `International Society of Photogrammetry and Remote Sensing (ISPRS) <https://www.isprs.org>`_ within the `Educational and Capacity Building Initiative 2022 <https://www.isprs.org/society/ecbi/default.aspx>`_.

 .. note:: All materials in this web-book are from public literature and the Internet.
 Unintended use herein of the copyrighted material is purely for educational purposes